NCAR/python-tutorial/pages/part1_2.rst

 11. This seems great, so far!
 But what if you want to read more columns to our data later?
 You would have to change the initialization of the data variable (at the top of ``mysci.py``) and have to add the appropriate line in the "read and parse" section.
 Essentially, that means you need to maintain 2 parts of the code and make sure that both remain consistent with each other.

     This is generally not good practice.
-Ideally, you want to be able to change only 1 part of the code and know that the rest of the code will remain consistent.
+Ideally, you want to be able to change only one part of the code and know that the rest of the code will remain consistent.
 So, let's fix this.

     Change mysci.py to: